Perth Amboy, New Jersey: Roads and highways

 The city is crisscrossed by many many major roads and highways.
 Major roads in the city include Route 35 Route 184, Route 440, CR 501 and CR 616.

 The Outerbridge Crossing, which opened to traffic on June 29, 1928, is a cantilever bridge over the Arthur Kill that connects Perth Amboy with Staten Island.
 Known locally as the "Outerbridge", it is part of a major route on NY-440 / NJ-440 from the south and west to New York City and Long Island.
 Despite the assumption that the name is derived from its location as the southernmost bridge in New York State and Staten Island, the Outerbridge Crossing was named in honor of Eugenius H. Outerbridge, first Chairman of the Port Authority.
 The bridge clears the channel by 143 ft, providing passage for some of the largest ships entering the Port of New York and New Jersey.

 The Victory Bridge carries Route 35 over the Raritan River, connecting Perth Amboy on the north with Sayreville to the south.
-From the time of its construction in 1926 until the Edison Bridge was completed in 1939, all traffic heading across the Raritan River was funneled through the Victory Bridge, whose original single-span swing bridge was replaced under a project completed in 2005 that provides two spans of traffic, including a 134 m main span that was the longest precast cantilever segmental construction in the United States at the time of its construction.
+From the time of its construction in 1926 until the Edison Bridge was completed in 1939, all traffic heading across the Raritan River was funneled through the Victory Bridge, whose original single-span swing bridge was replaced under a project completed in 2005 that provides two spans of traffic, including a 134 m main span that was the longest precast cantilever segmental construction in the United States at the time of its construction.Lettiere announces completion of Route 35 Victory Bridge and Victory Circle Project, New Jersey Department of Transportation press release dated October 27, 2005.
+Accessed December 24, 2019.
+"The original Route 35 Victory Bridge was built in 1926, connecting the municipalities of Perth Amboy City and Sayreville Borough in Middlesex County.
+The 360-foot structure was the longest swing span bridge in New Jersey at the time it was built....
+The Route 35 Victory Bridge provides a vital highway link over the Raritan River in Middlesex County.
+Its traffic volume currently exceeds 20,000 vehicles per day and is projected to exceed 25,000 vehicles per day by 2015.
+A combined 350,000 cars travel over the Raritan River each day via the Parkway, Route 35 and Route 9."

 Public transportation

 The city has NJ Transit train service at Perth Amboy station.
 The station provides service on the North Jersey Coast Line to Newark Penn Station, Hoboken Terminal, Secaucus Junction, New York Penn Station and the Jersey Shore.

-NJ Transit buses serve the Port Authority Bus Terminal on the 116 route, Elizabeth on the 48 line, with local service available on the 813, 815, and 817 bus routes.
+NJ Transit buses serve the Port Authority Bus Terminal on the 116 route, Elizabeth on the 48 line, with local service available on the 813, 815, and 817 bus routes.Middlesex County Transit Guide, Middlesex County.
+Accessed April 1, 2023.